augustinh22/msc_markdown/source/03_AppliedExample.md

 - reference water in Australia and apply/situate in framework referenced in section 2
 - describe two indicators (water, vegetation ...)

-explain time-stack, total clean, total observations and total valid pixels (i.e. images per pixel).
+Explain time-stack, total clean, total observations and total valid pixels (i.e. images per pixel).

 Based on the work of @muellerWaterObservationsSpace2016 and @tulbureSurfaceWaterExtent2016 .